simonmackinnon/RepData_PeerAssessment2/PA2_template.md

 For the economic effects of severe weather, we must isolate what parts of the data define this.

-Using the code book, ([Storm Events](http://ire.org/nicar/database-library/databases/storm-events/)), we can see that the columns PROPDMG and CROPDMG indicate the value of damage to property and crops respectively.
+We can assume that the columns PROPDMG and CROPDMG indicate the value of damage to property and crops respectively.
 Each of those columns is followed by a corresponding *EXP column, which indicates an exponent (H-Hundreds, K-Thousands, M-Millions, B-Billions).

 In order to aggregate the property and crop damage costs per event type, a common unit will need to be used (in this case, whole dollars.)
 In order to do this, two additional columns *propertyDamage* and *cropDamage* will be introduced, which will be the *DMG value multiplied by the appropriate *DMGEXP value.